nccgroup/Berserko/README.md

 The *Restore defaults* button will return Berserko to the default configuration (in which no domain details or user credentials are present).

+The *Clear Kerberos state* button will clear out all Kerberos tickets and other state on the client.
+There only reason you might need to use this would be if changes had been made to the Kerberos configuration on the server side and you wanted to start from a fresh state.

 Some controls have a help button that will pop up more information.

 #### Domain Settings ####